demisto/content/Packs/AzureDevOps/Integrations/AzureDevOps/README.md

 ### get-mapping-fields
 ***
 Get mapping fields from remote incident.
-Please note that this method will not update the current incident, it's here for debugging purposes.
+Please note that this method will not update the current incident.
+It's here for debugging purposes.

 #### Base Command